fpereiro/proof/notes.md

    - If blank square is found:
       - Go one to the right.
       - If it contains 3arg, -> 1arg.
-      - If square is blank (which means we saw two blanks in a row):
+      - If square is blank (which means we saw two consecutive blanks):
          - Go one to the right.
          - -> 2arg
       - If the square is neither blank nor contains 3arg, go to *.

 Summarizing further, f does the following:
-   1) go to the leftmost of the tape
+   1) go to the leftmost of the tape.
-   2) go right until finding either 3arg or two blanks in a row 3-1) if it finds 3arg, -> 1arg.
+   2) go right until finding either 3arg or two consecutive blanks.
+   3-1) if it finds 3arg, -> 1arg.
-   3-2) if it finds two blanks in a row, advance one more position and -> 2arg.
+   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.

-Now, if there's two blanks in a row, that means we're at the right end of the tape (this assumes that we never write squares more than two apart).
-So if we saw two blanks, and we go one further, if the first blank was an E square, we'll be standing on an E square afterwards; and if the first blank was an F square, we'll be standing on an F square afterwards.
+Now, if there's two consecutive blanks, that means we're at the right end of the tape (this assumes that we never write squares more than two apart).
+So if we saw two blanks, and we go one further, if the first blank was an E-square, we'll be standing on an E-square afterwards; and if the first blank was an F-square, we'll be standing on an F-square afterwards.

 Definitive summary: f goes to the leftmost of the tape, then goes right until either
    - finding 3arg (in which case -> 1arg)